bitrise-io/devcenter/_articles/en/builds/triggering-builds/approving-pull-request-builds.md

 If a Pull Request is submitted from a fork, you will be notified that a PR build is waiting for approval:

-* A notification email will be sent with the app and links to the repository itself and to the app's `Builds` page on Bitrise.
+* A notification email will be sent with the name of the app, as well as links to the repository itself and to the app's `Builds` page on Bitrise.
 * On the git hosting provider, the status of the CI check will show `Pending - Waiting for approval`.
 * On the `Builds` page of the app, a confirmation box will be displayed.